javi0x00/javi0x00/python.md

 $ python --version
 ```
 ### Terms and concepts
-1. What and why
+1. What is it
-2. What do
+2. What does it do
-3. Why use
+3. Why to use it
 4. Getting started
 5. Concepts
 6. Code samples
-7. API documentation
+7. Documentation
 - Python REPL (Read-Evaluate-Print-Loop)
 - IDLE (Integrated Development and Learning Environment)
 - Python interpreter